golang/website/_content/doc/security/policy.md

 Emails reporting security issues will be retained indefinitely to track remediation status and correctly attribute discoveries.

+### LLM-Generated Reports

+Please do not send LLM-generated reports without proper curation.

+Modern LLMs are very good at finding real and important security bugs.
+Unfortunately, they are also very good at finding imaginary issues, or real issues that are [not security bugs](/doc/security/decisions#non-vuln).
+LLM output is often verbose, buries important information in irrelevant text, and contains grandiose and unsupportable claims.

+For LLM-generated reports, the value lies in curation.
+Sending us dozens of possible security issues while relying on us to find the one significant result hidden among them asks us to do the curation, and ultimately hinders our goal of making Go secure.
+For this reason, we only attribute discoveries to reporters with a substantial percentage of real findings.

+While there are no hard and fast rules, as a general guideline, if most of your reports are not designated as security issues, and we do not believe that you are providing useful curation, we will not credit you for any discoveries in the remainder.
+We deliberately do not define a concrete threshold for "most" or what "curation" entails.
+However, our intent is that a good-faith reporter providing meaningful value will always receive credit, while a reporter forwarding large quantities of LLM output indiscriminately will not.

 ## Tracks

 Depending on the nature of your issue, it will be categorized by the Go